dmlc/dmlc.github.io/_posts/2016-07-30-use-caffe-operator-in-mxnet.markdown

 comments: true
 ---

 [Caffe](http://caffe.berkeleyvision.org/) has been a well-known and widely used deep learning framework.
 Now MXNet has supported calling most caffe operators(layers) and loss functions directly in its symbolic graph!
-Using own customized caffe layer is effortless.
+Using own customized caffe layer is also effortless.

 Besides Caffe, MXNet has already embedded torch modules([link](https://github.com/dmlc/mxnet/blob/master/docs/how_to/torch.md)).